misprachi023/misprachi023/README.md

 🌍 I'm based in Bhopal, India

-⚛️ Some technologies that I love to working with includes  Javascript, React, Html, CSS, and Python.
+⚛️ Some technologies that I love to working with includes  Javascript, React, Html, CSS, and Python

-🚀 I have learned couple of CSS libraries like Chakra UI, Bootstrap & styled-components.

 😃 My interest includes Cybersecurity & Blockchain technology.